 The Relationship Between Dry Skin and Acne

 The U-zone is the region of the face that includes the temples, cheeks, jawline, and chin.
 Unlike the T-zone, this area produces less oil rather than more, so the skin is typically dry.
 Although excess oil can definitely contribute to acne, not enough oil causes acne on the jawline as well.

-The Top 5 Causes of Jawline Acne
+The Top 6 Causes of Jawline Acne

-- Playing sports with chin straps
+- Sports headgear with chin straps

-- Resting your head in your hands
+- Constantly resting your chin in your hands

-- Applying the wrong skin care products
+- Using the wrong skin products or acne treatments

 Shaving and Jawline Acne